Triratna Buddhist Community: Women

+Family

+In 1994, Buddhist scholar Stephen Batchelor said the FWBO was well known for questioning assumptions about family life.
+In 1986, Sangharakshita had written that nuclear families and monogamous relationships could be sources of neurosis, leading to co-dependence.

+Munt and Smith said the order's preference for single-sex organising, known as the "single-sex principle", simultaneously helped draw many individuals to the community due to the countercultural ethos of the times, but also marginalised women and was considered contentious within the order.

+Sexuality

+Sangharakshita's views of sexuality were also considered controversial.
+He suggested that order members should not "over-identify" with their sexuality and that men should strive to overcome any internalised homophobia that might prevent them from showing intimacy or affection to their male peers.
+In Sabhuti's official biography of the leader, Sangharakshita reportedly said that "men must break down their fear of homosexuality by facing the fact that there may be some element of sexual attraction towards their friends".
+According to the Encyclopedia of Buddhism:

+Munt and Smith suggest that while Sangharakshita's views on sexuality can be read in the context of anatta, or non-self, they might also be construed as "glossing over the potentially abusive sexual relations" Sangharakshita was engaged in with students.
+They also note that some critics have seen these views as part of a hypocritical rejection of celibacy and "promotion" of homosexuality.

 2016 abuse report

 In September 2016, BBC News reported that former members of the Triratna movement claimed that they had been subject to sexual abuse by Sangharakshita at the group's retreat centre in Norfolk.
 Following discussion on social media, another former member claimed that he had been groomed for sex by another senior member of the order at the group's centre in Croydon in 1980s when he was 16 years old.

 On 4 January 2017, following his treatment in hospital for pneumonia, Sangharakshita issued a statement expressing “deep regret for all the occasions on which I have hurt, harmed or upset fellow Buddhists, and ask for their forgiveness."
-On 19 January 2017, Triratna's leadership issued a statement in response to Sangharakshita’s apology: “Consideration of some aspects of Bhante [Sangharakshita]'s past has been difficult for some of us in the College, as it has been for many of our brothers and sisters in the Order and others associated with our community.
+On 19 January 2017, Triratna's leadership issued a statement in response to Sangharakshita's apology: “Consideration of some aspects of Bhante [Sangharakshita]'s past has been difficult for some of us in the College, as it has been for many of our brothers and sisters in the Order and others associated with our community.
 Bhante is the founder of our Order and Movement, and we feel enormous appreciation and gratitude to him for his teachings and inspiration – and yet at the same time we must acknowledge the effects of some of his past actions."